-The Society has created a new innovative £1M loan fund, in conjunction with UCIT and Building Change Trust.
-This Fund will provide a much-needed source of small (up to £25,000) unsecured loans available to voluntary, community and social enterprise groups across Northern Ireland.
+The Society has created a £1M loan fund, in conjunction with UCIT and Building Change Trust.
+This Fund will provide much-needed source of small (up to £25,000), unsecured loans to voluntary, community and social enterprise groups across Northern Ireland.
 These loans will allow recipients to improve their viability, sustainability and resilience.

 Grants: Belfast Charitable Society (programme closed)